Sjustein/rp-bitcoin-tool/README.md

 # rp-tool-python
 Note: this is an initial and work in progress version of the tool.
-The tool is far from polished (see ROADMAP.md)
+The tool is far from polished (see ROADMAP.md) and the code quality is not something to be proud of, but should produce a reliable dataset.
+This dataset has already been used in a paper investigating money flow in ransomware attacks.

+Limitation: the code, as it is currently, cannot handle more than 100 transactions for victim addresses.
+Because of the way statistics are calculated, postgresql exceeds hard coded memory limits, with modification, this limit can easily be lifted.

+A different limitation is that it is not possible to differentiate between a personal address that has had a lot of activity before the ransom payment and a shared address.
+This could partially be solved by adding a lookup table to the dataset with shared addresses that belong to certain bitcoin exchanges.
+This would take a lot of time however, as not all exchanges publish this data and because of the global nature of ransomware attacks, a lot of exchanges would need to be added to this dataset.
+As determining whether a victim was already active in trading bitcoin before the ransom payment is not a primary objective of this research, collecting this data was not pursued.
+The prediction of whether a victim is a prior bitcoin holder is not considered reliable and is thus not used for this research.

 ## System requirements
 ### Minimum specs